mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 ## Querying Types

-You can use the combination of a category picker components e.g. *Model.CategoriesPicker*, the {% include ltr/comp.html uuid="d08f7ab1-" %} component, and {% include ltr/comp.html uuid="7b00f940-" %} component to collect types in a certain Revit category:
+You can use the combination of a category picker components e.g. {% include ltr/comp.html uuid="eb266925-" %}, the {% include ltr/comp.html uuid="d08f7ab1-" %} component, and {% include ltr/comp.html uuid="7b00f940-" %} component to collect types in a certain Revit category:

 ![]({{ "/static/images/guides/revit-families01.png" | prepend: site.baseurl }})